 As the saying goes, “Into every life a little rain must fall”.
 It’s inevitable that, through time, you will encounter unreasonable or unfair behaviour from others.
 Dealing with it appropriately is key to maintaining good mental health.
 If you find that the way in which you deal with rudeness or unreasonableness doesn’t give you the outcomes you want, it’s time to look at different ways of handling things.
 A good therapist can often provide insight into why you act as you do, as well as giving you some space to consider what more appropriate outcomes may be open to you.

 Ultimately, just like physical health, you can put plenty of strategies in place to regulate your mental health before your state of mind becomes too disordered.
 If you feel that you’re not dealing with life as you would like, or are concerned about your emotional state, it’s important to seek help early on.
-Whilst everybody goes through “rough patches”, if you feel that things aren’t resolving within a reasonable time span, or are getting worse, it could be that professional intervention is needed.
+Whilst everybody goes through “rough patches”, if you feel that things aren’t resolving within a reasonable time span, or are getting worse, it could be that professional intervention such as a counsellor or therapist is needed.
 Knowing when to seek outside help is a key part of caring for your mental health.

 If you would like further assistance in caring for your mental health, please get in touch to find out more about my counselling sessions.
 I am here to help.